danielfain/imgur-clone/web/README.md

-# Imgur Clone
+# Image Rekognizer

-The frontend component of my Imgur Clone built with React and Semantic UI
+The frontend component built with React and Semantic UI